WAPunsisiYemaniPerera/node-js-rest-api-EC2/CONTRIBUTING.md

-# Contributing to Crystel Beauty Clear Backend

-We welcome contributions to the Crystel Beauty Clear Backend project!
+# Contributing to AuraBelle	AuraBelle project!
+Follow these guidelines to ensure a smooth contribution process.

 ## How to Contribute

-1. Fork the repository.
+1. Fork the repository and clone it locally.
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for your changes (`git checkout -b feature/your-feature`).
-3. Make your changes and commit them with clear, concise commit messages following the Conventional Commits specification.
-4. Test your changes thoroughly.
-5. Submit a pull request.
+3. Follow the [Conventional Commits](https://www.conventionalcommits.org/) format for commit messages.
+4. Write clear, concise code and include tests where applicable.
+5. Update documentation if your changes affect the codebase or setup.
+6. Push your branch and create a pull request (PR) using the provided template.
+7. Ensure all CI/CD checks pass and address reviewer feedback.

 ## Code Style

-Please follow the code style guidelines used in this project.

-## Commit Messages

-Please use the Conventional Commits specification for your commit messages.
+- Use ESLint and Prettier for JavaScript/React code.
+- Follow MongoDB schema conventions for models.
+- Include comments for complex logic.

-## Pull Requests
+## Reporting Issues

-Please provide a clear and concise description of your changes in the pull request.
+- Use the issue templates for bugs, features, or technical debt.
+- Provide detailed descriptions and reproduction steps.

-## License
+## Questions?

-By contributing to this project, you agree to license your contributions under the MIT License.
+Contact [https://github.com/WAPunsisiYemaniPerera] via GitHub Issues.